Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 During the authentication process, after users type their password-based credentials, the user name is passed from the access client to the network access server.
 The network access server constructs a connection request and includes the realm name within the User-Name RADIUS attribute in the Access-Request message that is sent to the RADIUS proxy or server.

-If the RADIUS server is an NPS server, the Access-Request message is evaluated against the set of configured connection request policies.
+If the RADIUS server is an NPS, the Access-Request message is evaluated against the set of configured connection request policies.
 Conditions on the connection request policy can include the specification of the contents of the User-Name attribute.

 You can configure a set of connection request policies that are specific to the realm name within the User-Name attribute of incoming messages.
 This allows you to create routing rules that forward RADIUS messages with a specific realm name to a specific set of RADIUS servers when NPS is used as a RADIUS proxy.